-Therefore, a clear and concise structure is not only vital for user experience but also WordPress SEO.
+Therefore, a clear and concise structure is not only vital for user experience but also SEO.
 It’s important to make your main navigation and subcategories clear and understandable.
-For instance, when a search spider lands on a category archive, it should understand all the content on the page belongs to the same topic as well as what that topic is.
+For instance, when a search spider lands on category pages, it should understand all the content on the page belongs to the same topic as well as what that topic is.

 Your website’s URL structure should also be organized according to your site hierarchy.
 Use real words (not symbols) and appropriate keyword coverage.

 Furthermore, make sure the most important pages aren’t buried too deep within the site, i.e., whichever page you want to reach is no more than three clicks away from the homepage.

 An XML sitemap is a file that features a text map of your website.
 It’s incredibly useful if your WordPress site is new because it probably won’t have any backlinks, which makes it harder for search engines to discover all its pages.

 Unsurprisingly, there are plenty of free plugins available for this job.
 Just ensure they are set to update periodically, so your sitemap is always current as you add new posts and pages.

 Even though WordPress generates a basic sitemap on its own, this includes everything you might have no-indexed, which can cause crawling errors on your site.
 There’s also no way to customize this default map unless you’re familiar with PHP code.
 For this reason, it’s best to use All in One SEO for this task.

 WordPress defaults to using the URL of your website, which can end up being too long or truncated on search engines.
 However, if you use pretty permalinks, you’ll improve WordPress SEO and user experience.